softwareforgood/learning-resources/README.md

 good to be able to reset your database if you get it into a strange state (obviously run that only in development)

-## Important not about starting the app!
+## Important note about starting the app!

 To run a dev server that it automatically compiling JS/CSS and running Puma the new command is `bin/dev` instead of `rails s`